 Christopher Northrop

 Christopher Northrop is a leading authority in the area of juvenile law.
-In 2006, he launched the Juvenile Justice Clinic at Maine Law, under the umbrella of the school’s Cumberland Legal Aid Clinic.
-In 2022 he helped transition the Juvenile Justice Clinic to the Youth Justice Clinic and became the Managing Director of the clinic.
+In 2006, he launched the Juvenile Justice Clinic at Maine Law, under the umbrella of the school’s Clinics at Maine Law.
+In 2022 he helped transition the Juvenile Justice Clinic to the Youth Justice Clinic, then Professor Northrop shifts his focus to general and rural practice.
+He was instrumental in the creation of Maine Law’s Rural Practice Clinic, and currently serves as the Supervising Professor in Fort Kent.
+Starting in September 2024, Professor Northrop retired from full-time professor at Maine Law and was conferred Emeritus status.

 Prior to joining Maine Law, Professor Northrop spent many years in private practice concentrating on youth defense work.
 He has been involved with the Gault Center since its inception and has served as a consultant for Gault Center assessments of statewide defender systems in twelve states, including New Hampshire and Kansas in 2019.
 The Gault Center recognized Professor Northrop in 2013 as one of their first Juvenile Training Immersion Program (JTIP) certified trainers.
 In the last few years, he has taught JTIP protocols to public defenders throughout the state and around the country.